|Oracle® Database Concepts

 See Also:Oracle Database Data Warehousing Guide for an overview of ETL

-Business intelligence is the analysis of an organization's information as an aid to making business decisions.
-Business intelligence and analytical applications are dominated by actions such as drilling up and down hierarchies and comparing aggregate values.
-Oracle Database provides several technologies to support business intelligence operations.
+The analysis of an organization's information as an aid to making business decisions is known as business intelligence.
+Analytical applications and business intelligence are dominated by drilling up and down hierarchies and comparing aggregate values.
+Oracle Database provides several technologies to support such operations.

 Oracle Database has introduced many SQL operations for performing analytic operations.
 These operations include ranking, moving averages, cumulative sums, ratio-to-reports, and period-over-period comparisons.
 For example, Oracle Database supports the following forms of analytic SQL: